SnapTexas/snaptexas/README.md

  ## Hi there 👋 My Name is Shahid Shaikh also known as snaptexas | codebriyani | blackhawk

- I’m currently working in an Startup Fostride an Sustainable Waste Management Startup as Embeded Systems Intern & Also looking at the backend and data pipeline
+ I’m currently working in an Startup Fostride an Sustainable Waste Management Startup as Embeded Systems Intern & Also looking at the Backend Logic and Data Pipeline

  I’m currently learning about Iot Systems | Datapipelines | Also participating in SIH (Smart India Hackathon)